shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 6. Fit fishing line through the bottom of the heand up through one set of finger components.
 7. Restring fishing line back through the top finger component.
 Leave enough room to tie off later.
 8. Ensure that the length is adequate enough to later attach to the forearm.
 If so, tie off the top of the finger using pliers to get a tight knot (may need to make more than one knot).
 Use Figure 4 as a reference.
-9. Attach eyebolts to middle screw hole of U-shaped metal piece using the M3 x 2 mm screws.
-10. Attach linear actuators to Forearm piece using M3 x 12 mm screws and square nuts.
-11. Tie all 5 fishing lines to eyebolt using a 'Fisherman's Knot'.
-Use Figure 5 as a reference.
-12. Attach hands to the forearms using the 2.5 mm self-tapping screws.
-13. Attach other 2 screw holes of U-shaped metal piece to linear actuator using M3 x 14 mm screws and lock nuts.

 <img src="res/Finger_Hand_Reference_Sheet.jpg"  width="50%"/>